seangpachareonsub/project-2/README.md

 }
 ```

 **NOTE:** This endpoint is used also when users wish to change news topics.
-By default the page renders business related articles but we've provided users a mini topic navbar which renders different genres.
+By default the page renders business related articles but we've provided users a topic navbar which they can choose different news genres from.

 #### Rendering the articles